brunoskonrad/call-of-the-netherdeep/sessions/Session 34, 7th of March 2023 (Fear POV).md

 "The way I see this is...
 If you trust me with the amulet, I can make sure it gets put in good use.
 And you guys can walk away of this while we  take care of it.
 Or I don't know what's gonna happen."

 "Do you know about the Ruidium.
-The drow woman in Baxxoxan, that's what was covering her.
+The drow woman in [[Bazzoxan]], that's what was covering her.
 We found a sword covered on it."

 "Tell me about the sword."